 Miller® and the AWS Foundation have partnered to establish the Light a Spark Grant.
-This grant provides a starter package of equipment and supplies to introduce welding into a high school Ag-Ed Program, Career and Technical Education Class, or Practical Skills Course.
-Up to 10 starter packages valued at more than $10,000 each will be awarded annually!
+This grant provides a starter package of equipment and supplies to introduce welding into a high school Ag-Ed Program, STEM program, Career and Technical Education Class, or Practical Skills Course.
+Up to 10 starter packages valued at more than $14,000 each will be awarded!

 This application is not intended for secondary or post-secondary schools that have an existing welding program or course.
-Those institutions should review the Welder Workforce Grant for eligibility.
+Those institutions should review the Welding Workforce Grant for eligibility.

 To be eligible, high schools must have:

 - Facility space presently available to house equipment, supplies, and conduct training

 - Faculty currently on staff qualified to provide instruction

 Secondary or post-secondary schools that have an existing welding program or course are not eligible.

 - Current Program Description and Expected Outcomes

 - Instructor Qualification

 - Student Impact